paulpach/ummorpg_mysql/Readme.md

 ```
 create database ummorpg;
 create user ummorpg;
-grant all on ummorpg.* to ‘ummorpg’@’localhost’ identified by ‘db_password’;
+grant all on ummorpg.* to ‘ummorpg’@’%’ identified by ‘db_password’;
 ```

-use % instead of 'localhost'  if your server and database are on different machines.

 Make sure you can connect to your database from your server using the newly created account and database.